 - Any employee on paid or unpaid leave — including FMLA or disciplinary leave — as long as there was an expectation that they would come back to work

 - Anyone working for a foreign company, but located in the US.

-Eligible folks also need to work at a location where 50 or more employees are located within 75 miles of that location.
-Yes, it’s that exact.
-As the Society for Human Resources Management (SHRM) explains, the location requirement doesn’t apply to home offices.
+- Need to work at a location where 50 or more employees are located within 75 miles of that location.
+(As the Society for Human Resources Management (SHRM) explains, the location requirement doesn’t apply to home offices.)

 Compliance can be yours by checking off two main tasks:

 - Make a copy of WH Publication 1420 available, which is a poster that explains what employees’ rights are under the FMLA.

 - Information about the FMLA should also be included in any employee handbooks or other materials.
 If not, a copy about their rights must be provided if any employee submits a request for leave.

 There are also a few more things to watch out for: States may grant employees additional leave in specific circumstances.
 In some situations, the FMLA may overlap with other legislation, like the Americans with Disabilities Act (ADA) or Title VII of the Civil Rights Act of 1964 — both of which apply to employers with 15 or more employees.
 So be sure you check everything that’s out there, depending on what’s going on with your employee.

 If an employee requests leave that falls within the FMLA requirements, they don’t need to specify that they’re taking FMLA leave — they just need to explain why the leave is needed.
 It’s up to you, the employer, to recognize it as FMLA leave.